Ohio family surprised by overnight visitor behind toilet - NewsBreak

 TRENTON, Ohio ( WJW ) — An Ohio family got a surprise visitor in the early morning hours on Friday as they were packing to leave for a trip.

-According to a Facebook post from the Trenton police, a coyote crept into the first floor bathroom at some point during the 4 o’clock hour.Florida Christian school teacher arrested for ‘twerking’ on student, deputies say
+According to a Facebook post from the Trenton police, a coyote crept into the first floor bathroom at some point during the 4 o’clock hour.Officials: Chronic wasting disease found in deer near Oklahoma border

 The post said the animal was most likely in the bathroom while family members used it, “unbeknownst to them” at the time.